ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.6.4
+### Release 1.6.5

- - Special character handling has been improved.
-Both hex and base 10 numeric values are allowed up to a 64 bit number for really long UTF-8 characters.
+ - Special character handling now supports UCS-2 and UCS-4 Unicode characters as well as UTF-8 characters.

 ## <a name="description">Description</a>